paulkiplagat/portfolio_website/README.md

 # Paul Kiplagat portfolio website

 ## Introduction
-This is a personal portfolio website that intends to convey my expaties and proffesional skills to potential employers and keep my resume uptodate while making it availlabe
+This is a personal portfolio website that intends to convey my expaties and proffesional skills to potential employers and keep my resume uptodate

 ## Technologies Used
 The technologies used are as listed